SwastikSwarupDas/Chandrayaan3_Incubyte/README.md

 ### Upon examining the code, and following TDD standards, the first Test Case was formed for a basic Forward/Backward movement functionality.
 This was a failing test case.

-##### <i> NOTE : Although I believe two assertions are usually Bad practice according to Uncle Bob, I couldnt figure out how to do it inside one argument in the given time </i>
+##### <i> NOTE : To I believe two assertions are usually bad practice according to Uncle Bob, I couldnt figure out how to do it inside one argument in the given time </i>

 ![screenshot](Screenshots/TestCase%231FailingBasicForwardBackwardCommit.png)

-### Then the production code was refactored only sufficient enough to pass the failing unit test :
+### Then the production code was refactored only sufficient enough to pass the failing unit test

 ![screenshot](Screenshots/TestCase%231ForwardBackwardCommit.png)

-### The processes was restarted and another unit test case was designed just enough to fail the production code again.
+### The processes was restarted and another unit test case was designed just enough to fail the production code again

 ![screenshot](Screenshots/TestCase%232FailingRotationCommit.png)